probcomp/metaprob/doc/interaction.md

 C-h m will show you commands available in REPL mode.
 There's more documentation of Cider somewhere.

-### Working with namespaces
+### Simple scratch namespace for playing around

 Exploration from the REPL is a little bit annoying due to the Clojure namespace system.
 Unlike in Common Lisp, which has its `::` syntax, you can't even access a namespace unless you've previously 'required' it.

+To get started quickly, you can just switch to the examples namespace, after which you won't have to think about namespaces until you want to create new Clojure/Metaprob modules.
+Enter the following at the REPL:

+    (in-ns 'metaprob.examples.all)

+The `metaprob.examples.all` namespace imports all of the Metaprob namespaces, meaning all bindings are directly available and you don't have to worry about the Clojure namespace system.

+You can then evaluate metaprob expressions directly, run examples, and so on:

+    (define x (trace "foo" 17))
+    (trace-get x "foo")
+    (metaprob-pprint x)

+### Interaction in other namespaces

+The `user` namespace starts out knowing nothing about the metaprob namespaces.
+For any kind of access you need to use `require`.

+    > (require '[metaprob.builtin])

+after which

+    > (metaprob.builtin/trace "foo" 17)

 Namespace names are typically long, so it's useful to define namespace prefixes to abbreviate them.
-I do this manually, e.g.
+This is what `:as` is for:

     > (require '[metaprob.builtin :as builtin])

-at the REPL, so that I can say
+After which:

-    (builtin/trace-get x "foo")
+    > (builtin/trace-get x "foo")
-    (builtin/pprint x)
+    > (builtin/pprint x)

 and so on.
-Alternatively, you can access binding without using a prefix at all by using `:refer :all`:
+Alternatively, you can access bindings without using a prefix at all by 'requiring' a namespace with `:refer :all`:

     > (require '[metaprob.trace :refer :all])
     > (require '[metaprob.builtin-impl :refer :all])

+After which:

-    (trace-get x "foo")
+    > (trace-get x "foo")
-    (metaprob-pprint x)
+    > (metaprob-pprint x)

-This seems better; I don't know why I don't it; maybe afraid of name collisions or the possibility of stale values in the `user` namespace.
-(I still don't fully understand namespaces.)

-You'll need to `require` each module you want to use at the REPL.
-See below for modules.

-At the REPL you can switch to a different namespace using `in-ns`, e.g.

-    > (in-ns 'metaprob.distributions)

-By doing this you can see proper `builtin` bindings at the REPL, and the internals of whatever module you're working on, but personally I have not found this to be as useful as sticking to `user` and doing a bunch of `require`s from there.
-Maybe I just don't understand how to use all this stuff.
+Note that with `:refer :all` it is `metaprob.builtin-impl` being accessed, not `metaprob.builtin`.
+The latter has name conflicts with Clojure and if we tried to use it with `:refer :all` we would get collisions.

 ### Refreshing the state